distributed-text-services/specifications/Documents-Endpoint.md

 #### Successful response headers

 The response headers after a successful `POST` Document request should include a `Location` value.
 This should be the URL where the newly inserted text segment(s) can be retrieved via a `GET` request.
 The response should also include a `Content-type` header with a value of "application/tei+xml".
-Finally, a `Link` header should specify the URL for the machine-readable endpoint documentation.
+Finally, a `Link` header should specify the URL for the machine-readable endpoint documentation with a "rel" value of "http://www.w3.org/ns/hydra/core#apiDocumentation".

 #### Successful response body